AusDTO/dta-website/README.md

 ## Hacking on Content

-Create a branch from the `development` branch.
+Create a branch from the `develop` branch.
 To test that branch out you can push to cloud.gov.au before commiting to git.
 Remember to delete unused apps.